Cerebras/modelzoo/modelzoo/transformers/tf/bert/README.md

 - `params_pubmedbert_*_msl*.yaml` contain the yaml config file to train the [PubMedBERT](https://arxiv.org/pdf/2007.15779.pdf) model, where there are `base` and `large` for the model size and sequence lengths of `128` and `512`.
 - The `pubmedbert` and `roberta` have different MSLs.

-All configs are meant to run in Pipeline mode in Appliance mode with Kubernetes flow.
-Slurm flow is available as a legacy support.
+All configs are meant to run in [Pipelined mode](https://docs.cerebras.net/en/latest/wsc/cerebras-basics/cerebras-execution-modes.html#layer-pipelined-mode)

 # References